 Article 5 of your ground lease.

 **If the CLT has not received your monthly Lease Fee by the first of each month, the CLT will assess and charge a 6% late fee on a monthly basis.
-However, if you make your payment by the 30th of the month, the CLT will waive the late fee assessed.

 Home Improvements: You agree to seek permission from and provide information to the NWMTCLT before making any improvements/remodel to your home.